The Value of Mentorship: The Mentee

 This year, I have had the pleasure of guiding a group of San Jose State University senior project students through exactly what I had done a year prior, and I have learned a lot being on the other side of the fence.
 Being a mentor feels like you are finally able to give advice to your former self during all those times you were at crossroads in your life.
 It’s so rewarding to see the students grow and accomplish goals, which you helped them realize.
 I hope to impart my small wealth of knowledge on someone, passing on what my mentors provided me: the greatest push toward success.

-Next week, stay tuned for The Value of Mentorship – The Mentor by Mark Tudman, principal engineer at Blue Sky in San Jose.
+Read more from the mentoring series, including The Value of Mentorship – The Mentor by Mark Tudman and The Value of Mentorship – Success for Everyone by Rosa Javadi.
 Meanwhile, find the entire Learning to Fly documentary on Blue Sky’s partnership with San Jose State University here to learn more!